rdelfin/pe_mentorship/week_3/ex_1.md

-# Exercise 1: Syscall convensions
+# Exercise 1: Syscall conventions

 An interesting question we left unanswered in the introduction is, how does your program jump over to the kernel and get it to execute your syscalls?
 In the diagram